tsgates/arch-wiki-markdown/wiki/Rutorrent_with_lighttpd.md

 root as owner of this file should work ok, however it didn't work for me unless I made http owner.

-       $ sudo chown http /etc/lighttpd/lighttpd-htdigest.user
+    # chown http /etc/lighttpd/lighttpd-htdigest.user
-       $ sudo chmod 400 /etc/lighttpd/lighttpd-htdigest.user
+    # chmod 400 /etc/lighttpd/lighttpd-htdigest.user

 Now we will change /etc/lighttpd/lighttpd.conf to tell it to use this password file for anytime rutorrent is accessed.

 Add the following lines: